NASA Administrator touts local space industry in WA summit

 The startup, which is working with Blue Origin on its planned Orbital Reef space station, is targeting its first mission for 2025, Doughan said.
 It was founded in 2022 with the aim of onshoring a manufacturing capability for modular that “right now, largely lives in Europe.”

-“That vision [of Washington] 10 years ago was absolutely the reason we came,” Colin Doughan said.
+“That vision [of Washington] 10 years ago was absolutely the reason we came,” Doughan said.
 “The workforce is here.
 The innovation is here.”

 Aerojet Rocketdyne, which employs approximately 500 people in Washington, has helped build several components for the Artemis program, including the main engines for the Space Launch System heavy-lift rocket and the Orion crew module.
 Various small reentry thrusters for Orion were built in Redmond.